AlexUlrich/TheJargonFile/README.md

 but that evolutionary biology coupled with Peirce offers us a way to stop being blind.
-I beleve that when the insights of what is now called “evolutionary psychology” are truly absorbed by philosophers, many of the supposedly intractable problems of philosophy will vanish."
-[4]
+I beleve that when the insights of what is now called “evolutionary psychology” are truly absorbed by philosophers, many of the supposedly intractable problems of philosophy will vanish.

--- Eric S. Raymond, 1/2005
+-- Eric S. Raymond, 1/2005 [4]

-### E:
+### The goods
-"I believe, but cannot prove, that global “AIDS” is a whole cluster of unrelated diseases all of which have been swept under a single rug for essentially political reasons, and that the identification of HIV as the sole pathogen is likely to go down as one of the most colossal blunders in the history of medicine."
-[4]
+>I believe, but cannot prove, that global “AIDS” is a whole cluster of unrelated diseases all of which have been swept under a single rug for essentially political reasons, and that the identification of HIV as the sole pathogen is likely to go down as one of the most colossal blunders in the history of medicine.

--- Eric S. Raymond, 1/2005
+-- Eric S. Raymond, 1/2005 [4]

 ## Reclaiming the Jargon File for Everyone